10 Principles of Stoicism

 Rule 10: Serve Others (Find Purpose Beyond Yourself)

-The Stoic insight: Humans are social beings.
-Your fulfillment comes through contributing to something bigger than yourself.
+The Stoic insight: Humans are social; fulfillment comes from contributing to something larger than yourself.

 Your 30-Day Stoic Transformation Plan